srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed wrong radius of light glows (#253)
-- Fixed renderer crash when drawing rectangles with width or height of zero
+- Fixed renderer crash when drawing rectangles using width or height of zero

 ### 🧽 Cleanup & refactoring